-The procedure should be repeating under different process conditions to ensure that the optimized conditions are reached.
+The procedure should be repeated under different process conditions to ensure that the optimized conditions are reached.

-- 1) The important variables to optimize are the yield, membrane passage, and membrane flux rate. - 2) An important parameter that affects the yield, passage, and flux rate for cell harvest is the membrane capacity or LM ratio for the isolation step. - a) Increasing the LM ratio decreases membrane performance, which increases processing time and decreases membrane costs.
-If membrane performance suffers greatly, then saving a little bit on membranes will not offset the costs in higher processing time. - b) Decreasing the LM ratio increase the membrane performance and increases membrane costs.
-Increasing membrane performance may decrease the processing time at a small incremental membrane cost, therefore decreasing total cost. - c) To find the optimal LM ratio: - i) If the current trial was too fast with very high yield, increase the LM ratio by starting with a larger volume of starting material. - ii) If the current trial was too slow or had a low yield, decrease the LM ratio by starting with a smaller volume of starting material. - 3) The module used is an important optimization parameter.
-By changing the membrane chemistry or membrane type, optimized flux rates and passage may be found. - 4) Using the same membrane, the shear rate can be optimized by increasing and decreasing the shear rate and measuring the effects on the membrane flux rate and passage.
-If an increase in the shear rate results in a relatively large increase in the flux rate, then the savings in membrane cost will offset the increased energy consumption. - a) The concentration factor before starting diafiltration should also be optimized. - b) The goal is to begin the diafiltration with the instantaneous passage of at least 50% to increase diafiltration efficiency.
+- 1) The important variables to optimize are the yield, membrane passage, and membrane flux rate. - 2) An important parameter that affects the yield, passage, and flux rate for cell harvest is the membrane capacity or LM ratio for the isolation step. - 3) Increasing the LM ratio decreases membrane performance, which increases processing time and decreases membrane costs.
+If membrane performance suffers greatly, then saving a little bit on membrane will not offset the costs in higher processing time. - 4) Decreasing the LM ratio increases the membrane performance and increases membrane costs.
+Increasing membrane performance may decrease the processing time at a small incremental membrane cost, therefore decreasing total cost.